project-lightlin/SmartQSM/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: 'Overview of the needed feature '
+name: Feature Request
 about: Suggest an idea for this project
-title: "[Feature_request]"
+title: "[Feature]"
 labels: ''
 assignees: ''